 More York and Ontario community-specific services

-If you need more help finding a community service near you, email the Alzheimer Society of York Region at [email protected] or call us at 905-726-3477.
+If you need more help finding a community service near you, email Lisa Kovacevic, the First Link Coordinator, at [email protected] or call 905-726-3477.

 We provide many learning opportunities for the general public as well as corporate information sessions.
 Through these opportunities and sessions, you can learn more about dementia and how you can help make our community more dementia-friendly.